mahafuzfaysal2104/coit20252-eportfolio-12281612/eportfolio-1-process-analysis.md

 ---

-## Artefact 1 — Website / Youtube Vide0 / Blog Post
+## Artefact 1 — Website / YouTube Video / Blog Post:

 ## Artefact 2 — Peer-Reviewed Journal Article: "SCOR-based Process Analysis"

 **Source:** Tolentino, C., Díaz Gurrola, E., Segura Lozano, X., Granados-Montelongo, J.A., Álvarez-Gaona, J.A. and Moreno-Cepeda, R. (2025) 'Optimizing Supply Chain Management: A Decision-Making Approach for Performance Enhancement', *Journal of Information Systems Engineering and Management*, 10(15s), pp. 208–214.

 *Summary:* This article proposes a hybrid model that combines the Supply Chain Operations Reference (SCOR) framework with artificial neural networks to diagnose and improve supply chain processes.
-Using SCOR's five core processes Plan, Source, Make, Deliver, Return as a diagnostic structure, the authors applied the model to three case companies, uncovering inefficiencies in inventory control, supplier coordination, and delivery accuracy, and improved overall process efficiency by 5–9%.
+Using SCOR's five core processes Plan, Source, Make, Deliver, Return as a diagnostic structure, the authors applied the model to three case companies, uncovering inefficiencies in inventory control, supplier coordination, and delivery accuracy, and improving overall process efficiency by 5–9%.

 *Justification:* I chose this article because it shows one of the "Process Analysis Frameworks" from Week 3 (slide 14) — SCOR — applied in a live analysis rather than described in the abstract.
 It helped me understand that frameworks are diagnostic starting points, not just classification schemes: SCOR provided researchers with a structured checklist against which real inefficiencies could be measured and identified (Tolentino et al., 2025, p.
 211).